Screening

 • Frequency: Women are invited for screening every three years.

-• Follow-up: If abnormalities are detected, further tests, including additional imaging or biopsies may be necessary.
+• Follow-up: If abnormalities are detected, further tests may be necessary.
+This may include additional imaging or biopsies

 • More information visit: NHS Breast Screening (mammogram) and London Breast Screening